luchangfeng/dns-m/README.md

-dns-m is a tool help you easy to manage your dns in MacOS system.
+dns-m is a tool help you easy to manage your dns in MacOS and Windows system.

 ### Install
 ```bash